dataprotectionscholarsnetwork/dataprotectionscholarsnetwork.github.io/content/en/post/seminar-series.md

 ---
-date: 2022-08-24
+date: 2022-10-24
 description: "We hope to see you there!"
 title: "Launching the DPSN online seminar series"
 disable_share: true
 ---

-# We are launching the DPSN online seminar series - Register for the first two! #
+We are launching the DPSN online seminar series - and you can now register for the first two!

 This fall we kick start our brand new online seminar series with two exciting seminars: